Zydus Lifesciences forms JV with Sunshine Healthcare Lanka for Sri Lanka manufacturing

 *this image is generated using AI for illustrative purposes only.

-The Board of Zydus Sunshine will comprise six directors, with three representatives each from Zydus and Sunshine.
+The Board of Zydus Sunshine Lifesciences will comprise six directors, with three representatives each from Zydus Lifesciences and Sunshine Healthcare Lanka.
 Zydus will appoint the Chairperson, who will hold a casting vote on all matters except reserved matters.
 Any changes to the capital structure will require the approval of both partners.
+The transaction does not fall within related party transactions, and none of the promoter or group companies have any interest in the subscription.

 Particulars Details